-At Tokai Carbon, the two External Directors deepen their understanding of key issues by actively attending important meetings other than those of the board.
+At Tokai Carbon, the three External Directors deepen their understanding of key issues by actively attending important meetings other than those of the board.
 That the nonpartisan, objective opinions of the External Directors have greatly contributed to enhancing the oversight function of the Board of Directors was pointed out in board effectiveness evaluations.

 The new more-robust governance system has largely taken hold.
 Evaluation results indicate that initial benefits are being appropriately maintained and further improvements in board effectiveness are being achieved.